Bingeljell/whatsapp_chat_simulator/README.md

 - **Responsive Design**: Works on desktop and mobile browsers.
 - **Validation**: Checks for input errors like mismatched senders.

+## Design Note

+**Sender Names**: In this simulator, sender names are displayed above **every** message bubble (including the user's own messages).
+This is an intentional deviation from the native WhatsApp 1-on-1 chat UI to ensure maximum clarity for viewers watching the simulated conversation.

 ## Tech Stack

 - **Frontend**: React.js with JavaScript (ES6+).